Net Force Calculator

 Questions and Answers

-The magnitude of a force vector is always a non-negative value.
-However, its components ($F_x$ or $F_y$) can be negative, indicating direction along the coordinate axes.
+While the magnitude of a force vector is always a non-negative scalar (e.g., $10\text{ N}$), the components ($F_x, F_y$) can be negative, indicating direction relative to the coordinate axes.
+Our calculator provides the absolute magnitude and a 360-degree heading to define the force's direction precisely.

-How does this calculator handle direction?
+How does this calculator determine the final direction (Angle)?

 Disclaimer: This calculator is designed to provide helpful estimates for informational purposes.
 While we strive for accuracy, financial (or medical) results can vary based on local laws and individual circumstances.
 We recommend consulting with a professional advisor for critical decisions.